 About the Co-Founders

-Samantha DeLenardo is a varsity women’s hockey alumna from the University of Ottawa, Canada, with a MA in Health Communication.
-Her thesis work focused primarily on exploring perceptions of mental health and illness in varsity football.
-Building on literature and primary findings, Ms. DeLenardo also designed the early stages of a mental health promotion plan for male football players competing in Canadian Interuniversity Sport.
-This work would ultimately help to frame the strategic directions of the Student-Athlete Mental Health Initiative.
-Ms. DeLenardo currently works for the Canadian Association of Paediatric Health Centres, a recognized leader and advocate for advancing the improvement of healthcare for Canada’s children and youth.
-Contact her at email@example.com
+Samantha DeLenardo is the Co-Founder of the Student-Athlete Mental Health Initiative (SAMHI).
+She is a varsity women’s hockey alumna from the University of Ottawa, Canada, with a MA in Health Communication.
+Her academic work focused primarily on exploring perceptions of mental health and illness in varsity football.
+Building on literature and primary findings, Ms. DeLenardo designed a mental health promotion plan for male football players competing in Canadian Interuniversity Sport.
+This work would ultimately help to frame SAMHI’s strategic directions.
+In the daytime, Ms. DeLenardo works for the Centre for Addiction and Mental Health, Canada’s largest mental health and addiction teaching hospital.
+Contact her at firstname.lastname@example.org

 Krista Van Slingerland competed for Carleton University Women’s Basketball for three seasons (2010 – 2013), but her struggle with depression and anxiety profoundly changed the direction of her life.
 Her experiences led her to co-found the Student-Athlete Mental Health Initiative (SAMHI) with Samantha DeLenardo in September of 2013.
 Ms. Van Slingerland is currently in the first year of her MA in Human Kinetics, is playing for the University of Ottawa Gee-Gees, and now serves as a champion for student-athlete mental health.
 She is striving to ensure that other athletes like herself do not struggle in silence, as she did.
 Contact her at email@example.com